wisnuciwun/cpim/README.md

 > ## Bug to improve
 1. UI/UX :)
-2. No issue so far
+2. No backend and database, so data would be erased each time front-end server is restarted